tinylinden/k3s-sandbox/README.md

 vagrant up
 ```

 and waiting few minutes.
-If the job is dane without any errors, virtual machines
+If the job is finished without errors, virtual machines
 should be created and provisioned.
-And cluster state can be verified with:
+And cluster state can be checked with:

 ```
 vagrant ssh k3s-node-0 -- 'kubectl get nodes -o wide'